SilkRose/Pony/archive/blogs/census-consensus.md

 Here is the logo clicks during the event:
 ![Logo Clicks](./census-consensus-images/16.png)

-Here is the count of chapter/question revisions, and users over time:
+Here is the count of chapter/question revisions and users over time:
 ![Resource Count](./census-consensus-images/17.png)

 As you can see, we were writing and working on the story right till the end, even as the event was running.